puutaro/CommandClick/USAGE.md

 ### Index mode

-This mode is owned existing browser.
+This mode is not owned existing browser.
 Only `CommandClick` have special feature.
 `CommandClick` advantage start from this feature.
 Thanks to this index mode, `CommandClick` have wide spread multiple feature.
 So called `main mode` for `CommandClick`.